mindspore-ai/docs/docs/programming_guide/source_en/auto_parallel.md

 #### parameter_broadcast

 Parameter broadcast shares the value of data parallel weights among devices, in the purpose of synchronization of weights.
+The default value is False and only the graph mode is supported.

 The following is a code example: